Diagnosing Your Headache: Headache Evaluation

 - Infections, such as Lyme disease

-An interview with a psychologist is not a routine part of a headache evaluation, but might be done to identify stress factors triggering your headaches.
-Patients are typically asked to complete computerized questionnaires in order to provide more in-depth information.
+An interview with a psychologist is not a routine part of a headache evaluation, but it might be done to identify stress factors that can cause your headaches.
+Patients are usually asked to complete computerized questionnaires in order to provide more in-depth information.

 Additional diagnostic tests might be needed to rule out other medical conditions.
 These tests are listed below.
 Keep in mind that laboratory tests are not helpful in diagnosing migraine, cluster, or tension-type headaches.

 - Blood chemistry and urinalysis — These tests are used to determine other medical conditions — including diabetes, thyroid problems and infections — that can cause headaches.

 - Computed tomography (CT scan) — X-rays and computers are used to produce images of a cross-section of the body.
 A CT scan of the head might be recommended if you are getting daily or almost daily headaches to help rule out other causes of headaches.

 - Magnetic resonance imaging (MRI) — This test produces very clear pictures, or images, of the brain without the use of X-rays.
 MRI uses a large magnet, radio waves, and a computer to produce these images.
 An MRI provides information about the structure and biochemistry of the brain.
 An MRI might be recommended if you are getting daily or almost daily headaches.
 It might also be recommended if a CT scan does not show definitive results.
 In addition, an MRI scan is used to evaluate certain parts of the brain that are not as easily viewed with CT scans, such as the spine at the level of the neck and the back portion of the brain.

 - Sinus X-ray — Although the CT scan and MRI provide more details, your doctor might use this test if your symptoms seem to indicate sinus problems.